shadeofpurple79/megaworten/README.md

 ## Unfixed Bugs

 There are no remaining bugs that I am aware of.
+My mentor has advised that my commit messages shouldn't be longer than 50 chars.
+There were no notes about this in the course module or the project instructions.
+But now I'm aware of a way to alleviate this for future projects.

 ## Deployment